metavalent/metavalent.github.io/home.md

 ###  What is this FOR?

 > What is this FOR?
 It's for playing with the so-called Fabric Of Reality (FOR) as artistic medium.
 It's for exploring how diverse FORs interdependently, recursively, revise and co-contruct our WHY's and HOW's; and even manifest as our WHO's, WHAT's, WHEN's, and WHERE's.
 It's for being curious about how our individual and shared [Theories Of Everything](https://duckduckgo.com/?q=theories+of+everything&ia=web) (TOEs) are woven from such a tiny set of common initial conditions; not just in the form of tiny threads of DNA, but perhaps even emerging from a single initial condition, field, or substrate of wholeness.
-> *Have you discovered something that piqued your imagination, creativity, research, discovery, or other academic, philosophical, psychological, or spiritual interest, here?* Please do let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, Cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/) (temporarily offline, sorry).
+> *Have you discovered something that piqued your imagination, creativity, research, discovery, or other academic, philosophical, psychological, or spiritual interest, here?* Please do let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, Cashtag [$metavalent](https://cash.app/$metavalent), or [Patreon](https://patreon.com/metavalent).
 Mahalo for investing in our never-ending story.
 Every action we take in this apparently IRL multiverse, however small, matters and makes a meaningful difference.
 So, thank you and infinite eternal blessings, in this very moment.

 ### Etymology